The Sunflower paintings that Vincent Van Gogh created are trendy. Many scholars believe that the Sunflower paintings helped Van Gogh’s popularity.

 Why Did Vincent van Gogh Use The Color Yellow So Much In His Work?

 There have been many theories about why Vincent Van Gogh used the yellow color so much in his artwork.
-Some thought it was due to his medical conditions or medication not to see the color yellow.
+Some thought it was due to his medical conditions or medication not seeing the yellow color.
 Before he was hospitalized, Vincent Van Gogh also used many yellow colors.
-So the use of the yellow color is more than likely a stylistic and artistic decision – Vincent Van Gogh loves the yellow color in his artwork.
+So, using the yellow color is likely a stylistic and artistic decision – Vincent Van Gogh loves the yellow color in his artwork.
 Yellow is an excellent color with blue, white, and other contrasting colors.

 By clicking here, you can learn more by reading Why Did Vincent van Gogh Use The Color Yellow So Much In His Work?